0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 Section 4 of the bill specifically prohibits the following:

-1. Manufacturing or assembling an "untraceable firearm" after July 1, 2022
+* Manufacturing or assembling an "untraceable firearm" after July 1, 2022
-2. Possessing, transporting, or receiving an "untraceable firearm" after March 10, 2023
+* Selling, offering to sell, transferring, or purchasing an "untraceable firearm" after July 1, 2022
-3. Selling, offering to sell, transferring, or purchasing an "untraceable firearm" after July 1, 2022
+* Possessing, transporting, or receiving an "untraceable firearm" after March 10, 2023

 **Does this apply to frames and receivers?**